oryxcoding/BanCraft/README.md

 # BanCraft
 Blacklist items from being crafted [RUST]
 ## Blacklist
-Adding/removing black list can be found in oxide/data/BanCraft.
+Adding/removing blacklist items can be found in `oxide/data/BanCraft`.
 Use item shortname which can be found [here](https://www.corrosionhour.com/rust-item-list/)
 Example:
 ```js
 [